HatemMahmoud/tasky/README.markdown

 - special date formats
 - One page app!
 - RSpec
+- always set focus on new task name
+- click any item to edit
 - Tested in Firefox, IE, Opera, Safari, Chrome

 ## Features